 Ease of Installation

-While soft shell tents do take longer than a hard shell, they still tend to be much quicker than a traditional tent.
+While soft shell tents take longer than hard shell, they still tend to be much quicker than a traditional tent.
 To set up a soft shell tent, you’ll need to remove the cover, insert the poles and prop up the tent just as you would with a standard tent.

 You want to ensure once the tent is packed away, it keeps within the dimensions of the roof of your vehicle.

-The packed height is also something to consider as this impacts your ride in terms of fuel consumption and noise while driving.
-If your vehicle is particularly high, you will want to think about the additional height the tent will add and whether this will impact your ability to go under bridges or entering car parks etc. If this is a concern, opt for a slimline roof top tent.
+The packed height is also something to consider, as this impacts your ride in terms of fuel consumption and noise while driving.
+If your vehicle is particularly high, you will want to think about the additional height the tent will add and whether this will impact your ability to go under bridges or enter car parks etc. If this is a concern, opt for a slimline roof top tent.

 Roof top tents tend to come with a range of mattresses from thin pads to lovely thick memory foam tops and all sorts in between.
-The best hard top roof top tent Australia has tends to have the best mattresses as the mattress doesn’t have to fold up to close – however this isn’t always the case.
+The best hard top roof top tent Australia has tends to have the best mattresses as the mattress doesn’t have to fold up to close – however, this isn’t always the case.

 In addition to the mattresses thickness and type, consider whether it comes with a cover for easy cleaning.
-Also often, the best rated roof top tents come with an anti-condensation mat that sits under the mattress to protect it from moisture and mould.
+Also, often, the best rated roof top tents come with an anti-condensation mat that sits under the mattress to protect it from moisture and mould.
 Of course, if your tent doesn’t come with this, you can always purchase it separately.

 Annexes and Awnings

-In addition to your tent, you may like to increase your space by adding an annexe and / or awning.
+In addition to your tent, you may like to increase your space by adding an annexe and/or awning.
 These are great at providing areas where you can cook, eat, relax or store additional gear with protection from the weather and bugs.